rakshitha123/SETAR_Trees/README.md

 The forecasts, errors, execution times and tree related information (tree depth, number of nodes in the leaf level and number of instances per each leaf node) related to the SETAR-Tree model will be stored into "./results/forecasts/setar_tree", "./results/errors", "./results/execution_times/setar_tree" and "./results/tree_info" folders, respectively.
 See the examples provided in "./experiments/setar_tree_experiments.R" script for more details.

-## Executing the SETAR Forest Model
+## Executing the SETAR-Forest Model
-You can directly execute the exepriments related to the proposed SETAR Forest model using the "do_setar_forest_forecasting" function implemented in "./experiments/setar_forest_experiments.R" script.
+You can directly execute the exepriments related to the proposed SETAR-Forest model using the "do_setar_forest_forecasting" function implemented in "./experiments/setar_forest_experiments.R" script.
 The function parameters are explained in detail in the script.
-The forecasts, errors and execution times related to the SETAR forest model will be stored into "./results/forecasts/setar_forest", "./results/errors" and "./results/execution_times/setar_forest" folders, respectively.
+The forecasts, errors and execution times related to the SETAR-Forest model will be stored into "./results/forecasts/setar_forest", "./results/errors" and "./results/execution_times/setar_forest" folders, respectively.
 See the examples provided in "./experiments/setar_forest_experiments.R" script for more details.

 ## Executing the Benchmark Models